edbennett/web-novice/_episodes/05-scraping.md

 > > ~~~
 > > {: .language-python}
 > > we now have the EPEX data inside a pandas dataframe ready for processing, graphing etc.
+> > We can try and change the parameters
+> > (for example, using "DE-LU") for another nation.
+> > Are you able to change the parameters for another date?
+> > Do you get different results?
 > {: .solution}
 {: .challenge}